-A roundup of some of the most popular, but completely untrue, headlines of the week.
-None of these stories are legit, even though they were shared widely on social media.
-AP checked these out; here are the real facts:
+A roundup of some of the most popular but completely untrue headlines of the week.
+None of these stories is legit, even though they were shared widely on social media.
+The Associated Press checked these out.
+Here are the real facts:

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.